 Moderate Calvinism is a theological anomaly that is pervading the culture.
 Not only is it vexing, it is also the bastardization of the Reformed faith that is precipitating gross compromise.
 And this detraction from the historic Reformed faith is not infinitesimal.
 On the contrary, this popular movement has led many supporters and even theological stalwarts down the unbridled path to apostasy.

 Moderate Calvinism is fake Calvinism that is disguised in Reformed garb.
 What is a moderate Calvinist?
 A moderate Calvinist is an individual who posits: Arminians are brothers and sisters in Christ, Arminianism is not heresy, the five points of Calvinism [viz. “the doctrines of grace”] are merely adiaphora or a system of theology that Christians can either agree or disagree with and still be brothers.
 None of these enumerations are commensurate with the Bible, or with any of the Reformed confessions.
-In Scripture, Christians censured theological deviations, they did not defend it.
+In Scripture, Christians censured theological deviations; they did not defend them.
 This is why this fake Calvinism should be upbraided.

 In this essay, moderate Calvinism will be discussed further.
 And it will not be lauded as Christ-honoring, but rather loathed as fake Christianity disguised in Reformed garb.